Erikson's stages of psychosocial development: Hope: trust vs. mistrust (oral-sensory, infancy, under 1 year)

 The first stage of Erik Erikson's theory centers around the infant's basic needs being met by the parents or caregiver and how this interaction leads to trust or mistrust.
 Trust as defined by Erikson is "an essential trustfulness of others as well as a fundamental sense of one's own trustworthiness."
 The infant depends on the parents, especially the mother, for sustenance and comfort.
 Infants will often use methods such as pointing to indicate their interests or desires to their parents or caregivers.
 The child's relative understanding of the world and society comes from the parents and their interaction with the child.
 Children first learn to trust their parents or a caregiver.
 If the parents expose their child to warmth, security, and dependable affection, the infant's view of the world will be one of trust.
 As the child learns to trust the world around them, they also acquire the virtue of hope.
 Should parents fail to provide a secure environment and to meet the child's basic needs; a sense of mistrust will result.
 Development of mistrust can later lead to feelings of frustration, suspicion, withdrawal, and a lack of confidence.

 According to Erik Erikson, the major developmental task in infancy is to learn whether or not other people, especially primary caregivers, regularly satisfy basic needs.
 If caregivers are consistent sources of food, comfort, and affection, an infant learns trust — that others are dependable and reliable.
 If they are neglectful, or perhaps even abusive, the infant instead learns mistrust — that the world is an undependable, unpredictable, and possibly a dangerous place.
 Having some experience with mistrust allows the infant to gain an understanding of what constitutes dangerous situations later in life.
 However, infants and toddlers should not be subjected to prolonged situations of mistrust.
 This causes children to be ill adjusted later in life and see life with a cautious and careful outlook, which can be detrimental later in their life.
 In this stage, the child's most important needs are to feel safe, comforted, and well cared for.

-This stage is where a child learns an attachment style to their caregiver.
-The attachment style the child develops can affect their relationships through the rest of their life.
-For example, if the infant is hungry, will it be fed?
-If their diaper got soiled, would anybody change it?
-If they're sad, will they be comforted?
-The infant's mind would tell if the world is a trustworthy place with trustworthy people.
-Infants need protection and support from the familiar adult; otherwise, they will most likely not survive.
-This concept was studied more by Bowlby and Ainsworth in their attachment theory which is consistent with Erikson's research.